bbauska/W3Cx-5of5/README.md

   title="How to debug JavaScript" alt="How to debug JavaScript." />
 </p>
 <p>Hi, every programmer will make errors.
-So is very important that you learn how to debug
+It is very important that you learn how to debug
 your JavaScript programs, how to see your errors, how to write messages for debugging, tracing what is going on, etc.</p>